noodlewerk/NWPusher/README.md

 <img src="Docs/keychain1.png" alt="Keychain export" width="681"/>

+NB: There is `Development` and `Production` certificates, which should (generally) correspond to respectively `DEBUG` and `RELEASE` versions of your app.
+Make sure you get the right one, check *Development (sandbox) or Production*, *iOS or Mac*, and the *bundle identifier*.

-Both can be exported into a PKCS12 file, which allows you to share these with fellow developers:
+The push certificate should be exported to a PKCS12 file, which allows you to share these with fellow developers:

 <img src="Docs/keychain2.png" alt="PKCS12 file" width="679"/>

 ### Device token
 Now you need to obtain a device token, which is a 64 character hex string (256 bits indeed).
 This should be done from within the iOS app you're going to push to.
-Add the following lines to the application delegate:
+Add the following lines to the application delegate (Xcode 6 required):

 ```objective-c
 - (BOOL)application:(UIApplication *)application